rs31113/ADVANOTE/README.md

 ### Venv Installation And Activation

-For more comfortable work in your project create venv:
+To enhance your project workflow, create a virtual environment (venv).

 ```commandline
 python -m venv venv
 ```

-For activation venv use this command:
+To activate your venv use this command.

 ```commandline
 For windows: